geotools/geotools/docs/user/library/render/map.rst

 * **MapViewport**

   Represents the area of the map to drawn.
-This includes both:

-  * The area of the world: the spatial extent (and conceptually the height / depth / time information) needed to render a slice of data.
-    At a pragmatic level the MapViewport includes the "world" coordinate reference system into which all content is transformed prior to display.
-  * The area of the screen: either expressed as a rectangle or provided as an affine transform used to zoom into a specific area.
+The viewport stores:

+  * the world bounds (spatial extent in world units) of the area to be drawn;
+  * the screen, image or device bounds to draw into;
+  * the coordinate transforms used to convert between world and screen positions.

+  In practice, you provide the world and screen bounds to a MapViewport object and it calculates the coordinate transforms for you (see :ref:`aspect-ratio` for more details).

+  Potentially, a viewport could also work with parameters other than horizontal spatial extent when defining the map data to be drawn such as height or time.
+The MapViewport class does not presently support such usage but you could derive a sub-class for this purpose.

 * **Layer** - represents a layer of content to be drawn; layers are held in a list and are drawn in order.